Phoenix (Romanian band): Comeback

 In 1990, Phoenix made a modest comeback to Romania.
 Although they were expected to sing their first song in their hometown Timișoara, the city that sparked the Romanian Revolution of 1989 that eventually led to the downfall of the Communist regime, their first post-1989 concert took place in Bucharest, the capital of Romania.
 Internal conflicts, especially between Covaci and Baniciu, were making headlines in the media.

 A new studio album was released in 2000, the first original album after their 1990 comeback attempt; with the exception of Covaci, the lineup comprised none of the members from the '70s.

 In 2002, the 40th anniversary of the band brought together some of the former members.

 At the end of 2005 the band released a new album, named Baba Novak, in its classic gold lineup.

 As of 2010, the band still performed at live events.

 In 2014, they recorded the album called "Vino, Țepeș!".

 Band members

-For more details on this topic, see List of Transsylvania Phoenix band members:
+For more details on this topic, see List of Phoenix (Romanian band) members: